 - Destructive behavior: Ripping at couches, chairs, doggie beds, or other items in the house

 If you see any of these behaviors, contact an animal behaviorist.
-A behaviorist can work with you to provide behavior modification therapy and help you determine whether your pet's problem is serious enough to merit prescription medication.
+A behaviorist can work with you to provide behavior modification therapy and help you determine whether your pet's problem is serious.

 If your dog isn't diagnosed with severe anxiety or behavior problems, your vet might recommend over-the-counter alternatives to prescription medications.
 One of the biggest upsides of not going the pharmaceutical route is that there are few to no side effects.

-Using a combination of these drug-free methods may effectively calm a dog’s anxiety without having to resort to prescription meds.
-For example, you can give your dog soothing hemp treats while working with a behaviorist to boost the effects of these concurrent treatments.
+Using a combination of these methods may effectively calm a dog’s anxiety.
+For example, you can give your dog hemp chews while also working with a behaviorist.

 Pheromones are behavior-altering chemicals that animals naturally produce.
 However, you can buy pheromone-based products to change canine behavior.
 For example, Adaptil offers an odorless spray and plug-in diffuser that can create a sense of safety for your dog.
 Sentry calming collars also use pheromones to help dogs feel safe and secure.

-Calming vests and jackets, like the well-known Thundershirt, can keep your dog calm and help ease anxiety.
+Calming vests and jackets, like the well-known Thundershirt, can keep your dog calm and help with anxiety.
 The gentle compression of these wearables is especially helpful during thunderstorms or events where there is loud noise.
-They may also help alleviate your dog's separation anxiety.
+They may also help with your dog's separation anxiety.

 Keep Your Dog Happy and Healthy